dgleba/bashrail/README.md

  edit 1mk.sh
+  - There are some Mac OSX specific settings around line 77.
+Check that.
   - Check to see if you might just run it the way it is and give it a go.
   - when it is up and running, then maybe...
   - edit scaffolds.